 - Then, we only do dishes with the minimal amount of eco-friendly, biodegradable dish soap.

-- We collect the gray water in a bucket that we place under the van where the gray water drains.
+- We collect the greywater in a bucket that we place under the van where the gray water drains.
 Usually, we can get away with doing all of our dishes with less than 2 gallons of water.

-Biodegradable soaps need the bacteria in the soil to break down, so it’s only okay to drain gray water if you’re well over 200ft from a water source.
-Otherwise, the most environmentally friendly option is to have a gray water tank that can be emptied in proper receptacles.
-Typically a 4 or 5-gallon gray water tank is enough for regular sink use if it’s emptied once a day or every other day, but you’ll have a better idea of what size gray water tank you’ll need once you determine your estimated water usage.
+Biodegradable soaps need the bacteria in the soil to break down, so it’s only okay to drain greywater if you’re well over 200ft from a water source.
+Otherwise, the most environmentally friendly option is to have a greywater tank that can be emptied into proper receptacles.
+Typically a 4 or 5-gallon greywater tank is enough for regular sink use if it’s emptied once a day or every other day, but you’ll have a better idea of what size greywater tank you’ll need once you determine your estimated water usage.

-If you do get a higher capacity gray water tank – like 5 gallons or more, best practice is to empty it at an RV dump station.
+If you do get a higher capacity greywater tank – like 5 gallons or more, the best practice is to empty it at an RV dump station.

 Manual Foot Pumps